christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ \nabla (f \circ g) = \nabla f \times \nabla g $$

-To be more precise, g has to be considered a function of its inputs and its parameters
+To be more precise, g and f have to be considered a function of its inputs and its parameters

 $$ g(x) = g_{\theta_g} (x) = g(x,\theta_g) $$

-The same for f:

 $$ f(y) = f_{\theta_f} (x) = f(y,\theta_f) $$